jsphdms/runchart/CONTRIBUTING.md

 ### Thanks for contributing!

-This contributing guide is adapted from the rOpenSci contributing guide template available at https://github.com/ropensci/dotgithubfiles/blob/master/dotgithub/CONTRIBUTING.md
+This contributing guide is adapted from the [rOpenSci contributing guide template](https://github.com/ropensci/dotgithubfiles/blob/master/dotgithub/CONTRIBUTING.md).